AriFordsham/GHCWiki/new-axioms/nonlinearity.md

 (Interestingly, proofs of the soundness of the existing system have been published.
 For example, see [ here](http://research.microsoft.com/en-us/um/people/simonpj/papers/ext-f/fc-tldi.pdf) and [ here](http://www.cis.upenn.edu/~stevez/papers/WVPJZ11.pdf).
 These proofs are not necessarily incorrect, but they implicitly don't allow nonlinear family instances.)

-This new overlap check only looks at the *left hand side* of the instance.
-The alert reader will know that GHC currently also looks at the *right hand side*, which we return to in "coincident overlap" below.

 ## Coincident overlap